its999trevor/blogwebapp/README.md

 Blogspot

-Blogspot is a simple blogging platform built using Node.js, Express, and MongoDB.
-It allows users to view, create, edit, and delete blog posts.
-Users can also filter posts by category and add new posts after logging in.
+Blogspot is a feature-rich blogging platform built using Node.js, Express, and MongoDB.
+It offers a user-friendly interface for viewing, creating, editing, and deleting blog posts.
+Users can filter posts by category, and authenticated users can add new posts with images, descriptions, and categories.

+Features
+User Authentication: Securely log in to create and edit blog posts.
+Responsive Design: Enjoy a seamless user experience on various devices.
+Filter by Category: Easily find posts by filtering them based on their categories.
+Image Uploads: Add vibrant visuals to your posts by including images.
+CRUD Operations: Create, read, update, and delete blog posts.
+Bootstrap Styling: A clean and visually appealing design using Bootstrap.
 Getting Started

-Follow these instructions to set up and run the project locally on your machine.

 Prerequisites
 Node.js and npm installed
 MongoDB installed and running